 ALANCE is that point of neutrality between two opposing forces.
-It is neither an active nor a passive condition, but a condition where the two extremes are held in some relation with each other and pass over into each other forming a third which is equally of both but
+It is neither an active nor a passive condition, but a condition, but a condition where the two extremes are held in some relation with each other and pass over into each other forming a third which is equally of both but neither.